Chihuahua (state)

-The famous Mexican train Ch-P, the "Chepe", starts from Chihuahua, calle Mendez, and reaches the Pacific Ocean, through the Sierra Madre and the Copper Canyon.
+The famous Mexican train Ch-P, the "Chepe", starts from Calle Méndez in Chihuahua City, passes through Copper Canyon in the Sierra Madre Occidental, and reaches Los Mochis on the Gulf of California coast.

 On the slope of the Sierra Madre Occidental mountains (around the regions of Casas Grandes, Cuauhtémoc and Parral), there are vast prairies of short yellow grass, the source of the bulk of the state's agricultural production.
 Most of the inhabitants live along the Rio Grande Valley, and the Conchos River Valley.
 The etymology of the name Chihuahua has long been disputed by historians and linguists.
 The most accepted theory explains that the name was derived from the Nahuatl language meaning "the place where the water of the rivers meet" (i.e. "confluence", cf. Koblenz).

 Chihuahua has a diversified state economy.
 It is the top exporting state in the country due its manufacturing in electronics and transportation equipment.
-The three most important economic centers in the state are: Ciudad Juárez, an international manufacturing center; Chihuahua, the state capital; and Cuauhtémoc, the state's main agriculture hub and an internationally recognized center for apple production.
+The three most important economic centers in the state are Ciudad Juárez, an international manufacturing center; Chihuahua, the state capital; and Cuauhtémoc, the state's main agriculture hub and an internationally recognized center for apple production.
 The capital city, Chihuahua, is ranked by IMCO among some of the most competitive cities in Mexico.
-The city's municipality's HDI is 0.842 among the highest in the country after Monterrey and Mexico City.
+The city's municipality's Human Development Index is 0.842, among the highest in the country after Monterrey and Mexico City.
 Today, Chihuahua serves as an important commercial route prospering from billions of dollars from international trade as a result of NAFTA.
 The state also suffers the fallout of illicit trade and activities from drug cartels, especially at the border.
 The state is also home to inventors; Victor Leaton Ochoa, Rafael Mendoza Blanco and Luis T. Hernandez Terrazas.